yanfeiguan/reactivity_predictions_substitution/README.md

 2. [Chemprop-atom-bond](https://github.com/yanfeiguan/chemprop-atom-bond) (extra dependcy required)
 3. tensorflow 2.3.0

+Notes:
+ * If using the on-the-fly QM descriptor predictor, the [Chemprop-atom-bond](https://github.com/yanfeiguan/chemprop-atom-bond) path need to be added into the PYTHONPATH exvironmental variable

 ## Available models

 We provide three types of models to predict the selectivity.